Health Benefits of Cumin Seeds or Jeera

 Take cumin seeds and mishri (candy sugar), in equal quantities.
 Grind both together.
 Take 1 tsp of this with water 3 times a day.

 Also, make a paste of ground cumin with water and apply.
 This helps to remove the swelling and pain.

 In Painful Piles

 Take 1 tsp jeera and 1/4 th tsp black peppercorns.
 Grind them.
 Add 30 ml honey to this and mix.
 1 tsp of this mixture to be licked 3 times a day for relief.

 Grind cumin seeds.
-Add equal quantity of jaggery and make pea sized pills.
+Add an equal quantity of jaggery and make pea-sized pills.
 Chew 2 pills 3 times a day and drink water after this.

-It increases breast milk, reduces swelling of the uterus and vagina, controls leucorrhoea, the above mentioned febrile conditions and strengthns the uterus post delivery.
+It increases breast milk, reduces swelling of the uterus and vagina, controls leucorrhoea, the above mentioned febrile conditions and strengthens the uterus post-delivery.